CaixdLab/CL4CaPro/README.md

 python Cox_methods.py --cancer_group BRCA --seed {seed} --core 20 > PlotLog/{}.log &
 ```

-### Sample Model Training

-[*TrainCL4CaPro.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/TrainCL4CaPro.ipynb) notebook is accessible on Github, offering comprehensive step-by-step instructions on how to effortlessly train a CL4CaPro model from the ground up and validate its performance.

-### Public Models

-CL-based classifiers and CLCox models are publicly available via: [OneDrive](https://miamiedu-my.sharepoint.com/:f:/r/personal/x_cai_miami_edu/Documents/CaixdLab/CL4CaPro/CL4CaPro_Models?csf=1&web=1&e=mT3Z35)

-### Predict Through Public Models

-Both the [*PredictThroughClassifierModel.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/PredictThroughClassifierModel.ipynb) and [*PredictThroughCoxModel.ipynb*](https://github.com/CaixdLab/CL4CaPro/blob/main/PredictThroughCoxModel.ipynb) notebooks are accessible on Github and OneDrive.
-Simply place them alongside our publicly shared models in the same directory.
-Then, launch the Jupyter notebook, and by adhering to the provided instructions, select the cancer type and set the input file to predict outcomes directly using our public models.

 ## Citation
 If you find our research useful, please cite our paper as follows: